The structure of this guide

 It is the case, but only to some extents.

 As mentioned earlier, the wood pulp is dissolved into a chemical solution during the manufacturing process.
 This is a mandatory step to make the fabric strong enough to handle regular wearing and washing.

-Unfortunately, this process is highly polluting and releases a big amount of chemicals into the air and water, some of them being a dangerous threats to the workers and closeby inhabitants.
-Around 50% of the hazardous waste can’t be reused and ends up in the environment.
+Unfortunately, this process is highly polluting and releases a big amount of chemicals into the air and water, some of them being a dangerous threat to the workers and closeby inhabitants.
+Around 50% of hazardous waste can’t be reused and ends up in the environment.

 In addition to that, much of the viscose used by famous clothing brands appears to be sourced from unethical viscose factories in India, China and Indonesia.
 These factories have low standards regarding pollution and they extract most of the wood pulp from endangered forests, contributing to deforestation.

 Finally, it feels like the harm done to forests is for nothing as around 70% of the tree is wasted during the wood pulp “extraction”.
 Quite a waste in comparison with hemp, where the remainings of the plant can be used for other purposes.

 Good news is that some efforts are made to get more eco-friendly viscose.
 Brands start to source viscose from ethical factories and viscose is increasingly being manufactured using the lyocell process (see further in this post) in order to reduce waste.

 Modal came as a solution to some of the durability issues of viscose.